-Thinking about keeping it weird this Turkey Day?
+Thinking about keeping it weird on Thanksgiving day?
 The town known for just that is more than equipped to give visitors a great experience this time of year.
-While slightly larger and more well-known than the other locales on this list, Portland usually manages to keep a small vibe all its own even as it incorporates big-city sophistication.
+While slightly larger and more well-known than the other locales on this list, Portland usually manages to keep a small vibe all its’ own, even as it incorporates big-city sophistication.

 Enjoy the Holiday Spirit

 Want to skip the restaurants and hit the waters instead?
 Great news!
 The Portland Spirit brings together strangers for luxurious boat rides.
 For two hours, these large-scale river boats will take visitors along the Willamette River, providing great views of the city and the nearby Milwaukie Waterfront.
 Dinner is served buffet style and includes all the trappings one can expect to find at a holiday feast.
 Visitors are also treated to candle-lit tables and live piano music.

 Holiday Tree Lighting and Beaverton Night Market

 Every year Portland hosts its annual holiday tree lighting ceremony at the Pioneer Square Court House in late November.
 In addition to the brilliance of over 14,000 lights on a 75-foot Douglas fir, the town hosts holiday sing-alongs with hot chocolate on hand.
 Meanwhile, shoppers can bop over to the Beaverton Night Market Bazaar for souvenirs, arts, and crafts by nearly 30 vendors.